 You must read emails sent from the HL7 Co-chairs List.
 HL7 Headquarters will subscribe you to this list when it learns of your election to a chair position.
 The list is cochairs@lists.hl7.org.
 Additionally, co-chairs are automatically subscribed to the appropriate steering division list server.

 You must sign up for and participate in any list servers involving or dedicated to your WG including list servers for projects for which your WG is responsible.
-A can be found at: http://www.hl7.org/permalink/?Listserv.
+A complete list of list servers is available.

-Most co-chairs should also sign up for Modeling and Methodology (MnM) (mnm@lists.hl7.org) list.
+Most co-chairs should also sign up for the Modeling and Methodology (MnM) list.

-Assuming Stewardship for the Working Group Page on the HL7 Web Site
+Assuming Stewardship for the Work Group Page on the HL7 Web Site

-Any updates to your WG page should be conveyed to the webmaster ().
-Some guidelines for what information must be kept up-to-date are available from the monitoring done in the Work Group Health metrics.
-See for the historical metrics and description of their measures.
+Any updates to your WG page should be conveyed to the webmaster (webmaster@HL7.org).
+Some guidelines for what information must be kept up-to-date are available from the monitoring done in the WG Health Metrics which includes historical metrics and description of their measures.

 This includes approved changes to your mission/charter statement (which requires SD approval), changes to your contact information, Decision Making Practices (DMPs), etc.